 - A. This appliance does not have a pilot.
 It is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - B. BEFORE OPERATING smell all around the appliance area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor. - WHAT TO DO IF YOU SMELL GASDo not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor. - WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance.Do not touch any electrical switch; do not use any phone in - Do not toten any electrical switch, do not use any phone i your building. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to push in or turn the gas control knob.
 Never use tools.
 If the knob will not push in or move by hand, do not try to repair it, call a qualified service technician.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.